AngelosPsy/AngelosPsy/README.md

 ### Welcome fellows

-My name is Angelos and I am currently working at KU Leuven and Utrecht University.
+My name is Angelos and I am currently working at Utrecht University and KU Leuven.
 I am mostly interested in avoidance learning, pain, fear, anxiety disorders, and computational modelling.
 If you want to know more about me, check my website at [https://www.akrypotos.com](https://www.akrypotos.com).